On the prehistory of growth of groups

 \subsection{Jacques Dixmier and polynomial growth of nilpotent connected Lie groups (1960, 1966)}

 Lemma 3 of \cite{Dixm--60} is the following.
-Let $G$ be a nilpotent connected Lie group, $\mu$ a Haar measure on $G$, and $H$ a compact subset of $G$ (that we are inclined to take as a compact neighbourhood of $1$ in $G$).
-Then there exists an integer $N$ (which depends on $G$ but not on $H$) such that $\mu(H^k) = O(k^N)$ when $k \to \infty$.
+Let $G$ be a nilpotent connected Lie group, $\mu$ a Haar measure on $G$, and $H$ a compact subset of $G$.
+Then there exists an integer $N$ (which depends on $G$ but not on $H$) such that $\mu(H^k) = O(k^N)$ when $k \to \infty$; in other words, $G$ is a group of polynomial growth.

-This is used by Dixmier to show the following result.
+The lemma is used by Dixmier in the proof of the following result.
 Consider a locally compact group $G$, the group algebra $L^1(G)$, and the two-sided ideal $I$ of those elements $f \in L^1(G)$ such that, for every irreducible unitary representation $\pi$ of $G$, the operator $\pi(f)$ is of finite rank.
 If $G$ is a nilpotent connected Lie group, then $I$ is dense in $L^1(G)$.
 (The same property of $I$ was established earlier for semisimple Lie groups by Harish--Chandra.)

 Polynomial growth has been established later for solvable connected Lie groups of type (R), in \cite{Dixm--66}.